 Current Gateway grantees must continue to meet eligibility requirements and fulfill annual reporting requirements to receive FY23 and FY24 funding.

-Fully-cultural organizations: You must be a Massachusetts recognized 501(c)3 organization.
-Your primary mission must be to promote access, excellence, diversity, or education in the arts, humanities, or sciences.
+A fully-cultural organization must be a Massachusetts recognized 501(c)3 organization.
+The organization’s primary mission must be to promote access, excellence, diversity, or education in the arts, humanities, or sciences.

-Cultural Affiliates: This is the name that we give to semi-independent programs that operate under a parent organization.
-The primary mission must be to promote access, excellence, diversity, or education in the arts, humanities, or interpretive sciences.
+Cultural Affiliates are semi-independent programs that operate under a parent organization.
+The primary mission of a Cultural Affiliate must be to promote access, excellence, diversity, or education in the arts, humanities, or interpretive sciences.
 The Cultural Affiliate must meet all eligibility requirements, plus additional requirements that apply exclusively to the Cultural Affiliates.

 - A department of a federal, state, or local/municipal government.
-For example: a Local Cultural Council that does its own programs.
+For example, a Local Cultural Council that provides cultural programming.

-- Offer public cultural programming in Massachusetts every year, including the two most recent years, and maintain year-round operations in Massachusetts.
+- Offer public cultural programming in Massachusetts and maintain year-round operations in Massachusetts.

 - Have minimum cash expenses of $50,000 for each of the two years before the application.

 - For Media organizations (such as community access television stations): Over 50% of programming time must be arts, humanities, or sciences programming produced by or for the applicant.
 This includes original creative content, original documentary content, original arts and culture programming.
 Calculation of eligibility should only count the original broadcast, not re-broadcast.